Politics of abortion: Can Republicans avoid going off a cliff?

 The price of a legal victory

 In some ways, it’s ironic: By actually achieving a decadeslong goal for its base, the Republican Party may have put itself in a more precarious position politically.
-With Roe gone, many of its conservative foot soldiers now lack a unifying policy objective on abortion – and any new federal restrictions, like a congressional ban, risk driving away moderates and independents.
+With Roe gone, many of its conservative foot soldiers now lack a unifying policy objective on abortion – and any new federal restrictions risk further alienating moderates and independents.

 “The five-to-four majority in Dobbs thought they were doing anti-abortion people a favor,” says David Garrow, a legal historian on reproductive rights, referring to the Supreme Court ruling that overturned Roe.
 Indeed, the number of legal abortions in the United States declined by 6% in the first months after Dobbs.
 But in political terms, Mr. Garrow adds, “to some extent, they’ve done the Democratic Party a favor.”